 From the research, we were able to gain 6 key insights, which we then translated into possible features to be implemented.
 Here is a summary of what we found:

 To begin the ideation process, we first wrote down all the features we wanted to include and then used the MoSCoW method to sort each by priority.
-Through this process we were able to consolidate all of our ideas into a system requirements chart, which helped us to create the flowchart:
+Through this process we were able to consolidate all of our ideas into a system requirements chart, which helped us to create the IA:

-Taking the established flowchart, we began sketching out various ideas for the app layout.
+Taking the established IA, we began sketching out various ideas for the app layout.
 This process took multiple rounds of reiteration, referencing our research and feedback from our professor, however, by the end, we had a solid base to begin the prototyping process.

 After completing the mid-fidelity wireframes and compiling our UI research, we were able to summarize the vision for our brand identity with 4 key terms: